- Home

 Ohio Drainage Laws

-The Ohio Laws that govern water rights and drainage are very complex.
+The Ohio laws governing water rights and drainage are very complex.
 Disputes between landowners are often settled in civil court on a case-by-case basis and can be very expensive.
 The District encourages a cooperative effort between landowners to solve these problems, for it's usually the most successful method for all parties involved.
-Simply put, water should enter and leave your property where it did prior to earth disturbing activities.
+Simply put, water should enter and leave your property in the same manner as it did prior to earth-disturbing activities.
 A landowner is entitled to reasonable use of the water that flows across his/her land, as long as it's returned to its natural course.
 This includes ponding water behind a dam for personal use or making drainage improvements to protect structures.
 The District has assembled some commonly asked questions to help clarify these water rights issues.